pglevy/sms-com/5ws.md

  - Separate piano and voice microphones
  - 2 cameras for piano/sheet music and face

+## Who I am
+I am a creative piano/voice project coach.
+I love helping musicians to play popular songs by ear, using chord based method, which can lead to writing their own original songs, and be an independent musician who can play any popular songs they hear.
+I believe doing projects will bring your music goal to life.
+I also believe learning to play the piano doesn't need to be stressful.
+It's supposed to be fun.
+I can help make your musical goal happen for you.
+No competition, no judgement, pure joy of learning and continuous improvement, and oh, always celebrate the little wins!

+Maybe useful information for you to know about me:

+ - I live in Woodbridge, VA, about 45 minutes south of DC.
+ - Founder/creative director of Sophia Music Studio .
+ - Taught about 200+ students since 2011 where I continuously take them to experience performing in all kinds of different venues like cafes, clubs, restaurants and outdoor shows through county's events at parks, zoo, and amphitheater, recording studios, finishing their original songs, winning Vienna Idol competition, fundraising event to help Title 1 school in Manassas for all their school supplies.
+ - Berklee College of Music graduate, studied piano, voice, songwriting and music synthesis.
+ - I'm a published songwriter for cable and major network TV in the US.
+ - I've written songs for major label artists in Asia.
+ - Released my own album in Indonesia, toured, and was on MTV Asia :-)
+ - Starred in a kids show, KCTV WOW GANG in Singapore, where I also wrote and produced songs used in the show.
+ - I'm in a band with my family of four and a reggae band with our friends.
+ - I love yoga, meditation, cooking, planting, and overall health and wellness enthusiast.
+ - I believe in continuous improvement - kaizen
+ - I smile a lot :-)

-## Who - 10 years old and up
+## Who I teach - 10 years old and up

  - Who wants to learn how to play any popular songs they love on the piano.
  - Who wants to learn to be a solo pianist, singer accompanist, or both.
  - Who wants to play and sing at the same time.
+ - Who wants to cover songs by your favorite artists by establishing your own unique sound and creative interpretation.
  - Who wants to learn to play by ear.
  - Have a goal in mind, great attitude, and big smile.
  - Not afraid to be creative & try new things.
- - Who wants to write/compose/arrange their own so.
+ - Who wants to write/compose/arrange their own songs.
- - Who wants to perform as a solo artist or play in a band
+ - Who wants to perform as a solo artist or play in a band.
- - Who loves listening to popular music
+ - Who loves listening to popular music.
- - Who wants to film score
+ - Who wants to film score.
- - Who wants to record and produce their own music
+ - Who wants to record and produce their own music.

 ## What

 These are not your grandmother's piano lessons.
 This is a creative musical project that I will design and coach you on to meet your goal.

+I do not teach classical music.

 I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmony using the chord-based system.

 I will also incorporate to teach voice for those who are interested in singing while playing the piano, to achieve the wholesome experience of both worlds.

 I teach non traditional but practical piano to play popular music you love.

+From learning how to play the piano using the chord based system and hone the basic foundation of making music on the piano, I can also teach you how to branch out to songwriting, arranging or producing music to picture for those who are interested to explore in these arenas.